 Have you or someone you know used a Public Defender or court appointed attorney?
 Do you think they properly handled your case?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 Court records include a file with a docket and every documents filed during your court case.
 You, and anyone else, can access court records using the San Francisco County website, or by going to the Clerk of Court where the case was filed.

 Clerk of Court